 |Day 15||Drive from Trashigang to Samdrup Jongkhar|

-The Merak Sakteng Trek begins from the valley town of Paro and concludes in the capital city of Guwahati, Assam with the main attractions of Merak and Sakteng in between.
-As you set your foot into Paro valley, you begin to take-in the natural and cultural beauty of Bhutan.
+The Merak Sakteng Trek begins from the valley town of Paro and concludes in the capital city of Guwahati, Assam, with the main attractions of Merak and Sakteng in between.
+As you set your foot into Paro valley, you begin to take in Bhutan's natural and cultural beauty.

 The next day’s drive takes you to Punakha through Metshina village and Chimi Lhakhang monastery situated near Lobesa.
 After the day, you will head to Gangtey/Phobjikha Valley.
 The drive will pass through Wangduephodrang amidst lush oak and rhododendron forests and through Lawala pass.

 The next day you will start the trek.
-The first day of the trek will be challenging than the other days as you will cross the Nachungla pass at the altitude of 4153m.
+The first day of the trek will be challenging than the other days as you will cross the Nachungla pass at an altitude of 4153m.

-On this day you will fly to the Paro International Airport in Paro, Bhutan.
-Paro's flight is mesmerizing as you look down from the window of the aircraft, you will see the landscape with green hills and snow-capped mountains far on the horizon.
-You will be welcomed by our associates at the Third Rock Adventures upon your arrival at the airport.
+On this day, you will fly to the Paro International Airport in Paro, Bhutan.
+Paro's flight is mesmerizing; as you look down from the aircraft window, you will see the landscape with green hills and snow-capped mountains far on the horizon.
+You will be welcomed by Our Bhutanese guide from the Third Rock Adventures upon your arrival at the airport.
 From thereon, you will be escorted to your hotel.
 Our guides will brief you about the trek for the days to follow.

 After some refreshment, you can go for a quick hike to the nearby Rimpung Dzong.
 It is a beautiful Buddhist Monastery that once was a fortress of the Drukpa Lineage of the 17th century.
 The monastery currently houses the monastic body and the administrative governance offices of Bhutan.
 You will pass through a wooden bridge, after visiting Rimpung, towards Kichu Lhakhang.
 It is an ancient and sacred shrine of the Buddhist.
 As you walk through the streets of Paro, you will come across ancient architectural buildings.

 The hike to Tiger’s Nest begins with an easy walk through a forest of pine.
 After some climb, you will reach an area high above, on most mornings filled with mist.
-From there on you will reach the Tiger’s Nest monastery.
-As per the legend, Guru Rimpoche also known as Padmasambhava flew on the back of a tigress and manifested it as a place for his 3 months of meditation.
+From there on, you will reach the Tiger’s Nest monastery.
+As per the legend, Guru Rimpoche, also known as Padmasambhava, flew on the back of a tigress and manifested it as a place for his three months of meditation.
 Guru Rimpoche was a holy tantric who is believed to have brought Buddhism to Bhutan.
-It was built-in 1684 by the Penlop of Paro and has been the main place of worship for the Buddhis pilgrims.
+It was built in 1684 by the Penlop of Paro and has been the main place of worship for the Buddhis pilgrims.
 After enjoying the majestic views of the valley from the monastery, you will head back to Paro and leave for Thimphu.

-On this day after having breakfast, you are driven to Punakha.
-En route, there will be a stop at Dochula pass which is situated at an altitude of 3,150m/10,334ft.
+On this day, after having breakfast, you are driven to Punakha.
+There will be a stop at Dochula pass En route, situated at an altitude of 3,150m/10,334ft.
 On a clear day, you can get amazing views of the high-standing Himalayas.

-After having breakfast, you will drive from Punakha to Wangduephodrang which takes about 30 minutes.
+After having breakfast, you will drive from Punakha to Wangduephodrang, which takes about 30 minutes.
 It is the last town before central Bhutan.
 The district is situated in central Bhutan and is famous for its fine bamboo work and stone carving.
-The word “Wangdue” in English is translated to the unification of the country while “phodrang” is translated to Palace and the name clearly defines the place as well.
+The word “Wangdue” in English is translated to the country's unification, while “phodrang” is translated to Palace, and the name clearly defines the place.

 The drive will continue from Wangduephodrang through lush oak and rhododendron forests until you reach Lawala pass.
-The Lawala pass is covered with dwarf bamboos.
-It offers scenic views of the high standing Himalayas.
+The Lawala pass is covered with dwarf bamboos and offers scenic views of the high-standing Himalayas.
 The drive continues downhill for a short while.
 As you proceed, the views of the mesmeric Gangtey Goenpa and Phobjikha Valley will come into view.

-You will head on to visit Gangtey Goenpa, founded in 1613 is the only Nyingmapa monastery in western Bhutan.
+You will visit Gangtey Goenpa, founded in 1613, the only Nyingmapa monastery in western Bhutan.
 In the afternoon, you can take a hike in Phobjikha valley.
 There are many monasteries, temples and it is also famous for being the home to the rare Black Necked Cranes during the winter when they migrate from the Tibetan Plateau.

-On this day you will be touring to Bumthang from Phobjikha valley.
+On this day, you will be touring Bumthang from Phobjikha valley.
 The early morning drive will take you to Trongsa.
-Trongsa is also located in central Bhutan and the name translates to “new village” in English.
+Trongsa is also located in central Bhutan, and the name translates to “new village” in English.
 It has housed Bhutan’s royal family for generations.
 It is the place where the first two kings of the country ruled the kingdom.

-The route from here is famous among Bhutanese as one of their movies “Travellers and Magicians” was shot on these winding roads.
+The route from here is famous among Bhutanese as one of their movies, “Travellers and Magicians,” was shot on these winding roads.
 You will get a chance to enjoy a typical Bhutanese lunch at Trongsa.
-After having lunch, the tour will continue to Trongsa Dzong.
-It is an architectural masterpiece and is the largest Dzong in Bhutan.
-It is every tourist’s dream to come across something so beautiful, majestic, and massive.
+After having lunch, the tour will continue to Trongsa Dzong, and It is an architectural masterpiece and is the largest Dzong in Bhutan.
+Every tourist’s dream to come across something so beautiful, majestic, and massive.

 Overnight stay at hotel in Bumthang.